datskirp/intern_task1/README.md

 # Task 1.Iteration2: Basic App for uploading image and text files.

 The application was created for educational purpose.
-The app allows to upload image and txt files to a directory.
-Each upload event is logged a file, which is created daily.
+The app allows to upload image and text files to a directory.
+Each upload event is logged in a file, which is created daily.

 ## Installation using Docker